Australian Bureau of Statistics

 Long-term medical condition

-Metabolic Equivalent of Task (MET) or intensity values are a measure of the energy expenditure required to carry out exercise, expressed as a multiple of the resting metabolic rate (RMR).
+Metabolic Equivalent of Task (MET) or intensity values are a measure of the energy expenditure required to carry out physical activity, expressed as a multiple of the resting metabolic rate (RMR).
 MET is defined as the ratio of metabolic rate (and therefore the rate of energy consumption) during a specific physical activity to a reference rate of metabolic rate at rest.
 MET or intensity values operate as a factor when determining level of exercise.
-The 2011-12 NHS used the following intensity factors - 3.5 for walking, 5.0 for moderate exercise and 7.5 for vigorous exercise.
-MET values of physical activities range from 0.9 (sleeping) to 18 (running at 17.5 km/h).
-See Chapter 4: Health Risk Behaviours.
+For further information see the adult and child (5-17 years) Physical activity pages.

 National Health Measures Survey (NHMS)